Master of Theological Studies Course Descriptions

 THEO 541 Sacramental Theology

-The course is an examination of sacramental theology.
+This course is an examination of sacramental theology.
 This examination includes a brief survey of the development of sacramental practices and theologies in Christian history.
-Particular attention is given to contemporary Christian theological understanding of sacramentality and sacraments and of their inherent anthropological, ecclesial and liturgical dimensions.
-The intimate connection between sacramental celebration and the transformation of Christian living and of the world is also explored.
+Particular attention is given to contemporary Christian theological understandings of sacramentality and sacraments and of their inherent anthropological, ecclesial and liturgical dimensions.
+The intimate connection between sacramental celebration and the transformation of the individual, the Christian community and the world is also explored.

 THEO 560 Models of Ministry and Leadership in the Church

 This course will investigate the theoretical basis for the practice of ministry in the contemporary church.
-It will examine the role of leadership and authority within that focus of ministry.
-After exploring the theological understanding and history of ministry in the community, students will come to an appreciation of the psychological and sociological sources out of which ministry occurs.
-The course will present contemporary ministry and leadership as a lived experience for future administrators.
+It will examine the collaborative role of leadership and authority within that focus of ministry and servant leadership.
+After exploring the theological understanding and history of ministry in the community, students will come to an appreciation of the psychological and sociological influence and impact on ministry.